nautilusrobot/blog/_posts/2024-10-12-zoom_call_with_Dr_Yuan.md

 > their impact on marine life and habitats.

-Innovative Solutions: Are there any emerging technologies or research areas that you believe could significantly improve oil spill response and recovery efforts?
+Are there any emerging technologies or research areas that you believe could significantly improve oil spill response and recovery efforts?

 > * The in-situ observation technology should be developed for monitoring the dispersal